test-fullautomation/robotframework-testsuitesmanagement/packagedoc/additional_docs/Description.rst

 Users can create the local json configuration files in this directory, then some configuration parameters will be overridden by the data in these local configuration files.

+**Note:** In case loading local configuration via input parameter of robot command is using, the local configuration files which are loacted in ``/RobotTest/localconfig`` will be ignored.

 **Access to configuration parameters**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~